open-mmlab/mmpose/docs/README_human_mesh.md

 models/pytorch/hmr/hmr_mesh_224x224-c21e8229_20201015.pth 8 --eval=joint_error
 ```

 ## Train the model
-Inorder to train the model, please download the
+In order to train the model, please download the
 [zip file](https://drive.google.com/file/d/1JrwfHYIFdQPO7VeBEG9Kk3xsZMVJmhtv/view?usp=sharing)
 of the sampled train images of Human3.6M dataset.
 Extract the images and make them look like this：